 Today, oyster reefs are the most severely threatened marine habitat in the world.
 A global study has estimated that across 144 bays and 44 of the world's ecoregions, 85 per cent of oyster reefs have been lost.
 Many regions of the UK claim just one per cent of former abundance.
-The Blackwater, Crouch, Roach and

-Thames estuaries; the Solent; the Firths of Forth and Clyde in Scotland; Galway Bay in Ireland; Chesapeake Bay, Delaware Bay and the estuaries of New Hampshire We use cookies to improve your experience on our website.
-By browsing this website, you agree to our use of cookies.

-In the USA; most of the southern Australian coastline - all are examples of areas where seen oyster numbers plummet.
+The Blackwater, Crouch, Roach and Thames estuaries; the Solent; the Firths of Forth and Clyde in Scotland; Galway Bay in Ireland; Chesapeake Bay, Delaware Bay and the estuaries of New Hampshire in the USA; most of the southern Australian coastline - all are examples of areas that have seen oyster numbers plummet.